Lima Memorial Health System Logo

 Physical therapy and orthopedic appliances (such as splints) may be needed to maintain muscle function and limb position.

-Medicines may be needed to treat pain or uncomfortable sensations.
-People with alcoholic neuropathy have alcohol use problems.
+Medicines may be needed to treat pain or uncomfortable sensations due to nerve damage.
 They will be prescribed the smallest dose of medicine needed to reduce symptoms.
 This may help prevent drug dependence and other side effects of chronic use.

 Positioning or the use of a bed frame that keeps the covers off the legs may help reduce pain.